yohanfs/matlab-readcsv/README.md

-# A tool to read a csv file containing n multiple columns and to separate them into their independent variables
+## A tool to read a csv file containing n multiple columns and to separate them into their independent variables

-Input Arguments:
+* Input Arguments:

-input          array with n multiple columns in csv format
+input:          array with n multiple columns in csv format

-Output Arguments:
+* Output Arguments:

-varargout      the size depends on how many columns in the csv files
+varargout:      the size depends on how many columns in the csv files

 Example:
 1. csv file